shehreendheda/katacoda-scenarios/slov2/slopractice/step9.md

 2. Create a Monitor-based SLO for the p99 latency of managing items in the cart.
 You can set the target and time window as desired.

-   Hint: Create a monitor similar to the one you created for the p99 latency of viewing the home page, but scoped to the resource `resource_name:spree::homecontroller_index` for the SLI.
+   Hint: Create a monitor similar to the one you created for the p99 latency of viewing the home page, but scoped to the resource `resource_name:spree::ordercontroller_edit` for the SLI.

 3. Add the new SLOs and associated monitors to the dashboard you created.